This page offers an overview of the conference program. For information on how to get to the locations, see the practicalities page.

 - READ-COOP and Transkribus: A Cooperative Model for Responsible Technology – Melissa Terras, Bettina Anzinger, Günter Mühlberger, Florian Stauder, Christel Annemieke Romein and Andy Stauder

-- Access to Context: Data-envelopes for Digital Cutlural Heritage in Practice – Maria Eskevich, Sebastiaan Derks, Juliette Huygen, Roeland Ordelman and Niek Verhoeff
+- Access to Context: Data-envelopes for Digital Cutlural Heritage in Practice – Maria Eskevich, Sebastiaan Derks, Juliette Huygen, Roeland Ordelman, Niek Verhoeff and Mari Wigham

 - Making an Archive Accessible: AI and the Overijssel Case Study – C. Annemieke Romein, Jos Mooijweer and Andreas Weber